 - Wood is resistant to termite and marine borer attacks.

 - Wood is not sustainable, it is listed in CITES appendix II.

 Appearance: Color can range from yellowish/golden brown to dark brown.
-Can be straight or interlocked grain.
+It can be straight or interlocked grain.

-Workability: Generally, wood is easier to work with but sometimes due to the presence of silica in the wood, it dulls the blade.
+Workability: Generally, wood is easier to work with, but sometimes due to the silica in the wood, it dulls the blade.

 |Scientific name||Cordia spp.|